Jmzahn/P1.18/README.md

 (\*)  Any interaction with a button changes the opacity of the button to provide feedback.

 ## Features
-Application tab
+Application Tab

-Fitness app
+Fitness App

 Browser

 News

-Social media
+Social Media

-mirror light

-settings
+Mirror Light

+Settings

-Time and weather
+Time and Weather

 ## Where are we now?

+Planning the implimentation

+Dividing out the modules

 ## Plans moving forward

+Work as a team to create the main program

+Splitting up to create the seperate modules

+Implimenting the modules together

+Testing out the modules one by one for errors

+Testing out entire program for errors